bitrise-io/devcenter/_articles/en/monitoring/analyzing-your-app-s-data-with-trace.md

 The available metrics are:

-* **Live users**: the number of users/devices that have been using the app in the last five minutes.
+* **Live users**: The number of users/devices that have been using the app in the last five minutes.
 * **Active users**: The total number of users that used the app over the period.
 * **New users:** The proportion of new users that have started using the app.
 * **User events**: The total number of different users events (page loads, network requests, and so on) performed.